h3/python-libvin/README.rst

  * SAE J853: Very similar to the ISO standard
  * ADR 61/2: used in Australia, referring back to ISO 3779 and 3780

-Here's a breakdown of the most common types
+Here's a breakdown of the most common types:

 ISO 3779
 ^^^^^^^^